xaviave/automate_genetic_car/srcs/TrackUtils/ReadMe.md

     black: road
     green: grass

-version 0: Only detect the road and the grass, no obstacles or different road's types
+version 0: Only create the road and the grass, no obstacles or different road's types no curves too

 ### Algorithm

 Following parameters, a line will start from a random point in the left side of the SVG connect to the right side.
-Difficulty parameters will add points in the SVG to add curves on the line.
+Difficulty parameters will add points and curves indices that will complexify the line drawing.

-    Difficulty: 1-10, add points in a range around the start point.
-    Curves: 1-3, define the hardness of the curves.
-    Size: define the Width and the Height.
+    Difficulty: 1-3

+## Prerequisites

+Install cairo `sudo apt install libcairo2`

+Then: `pip3 install requirements/requirements.txt`